Hudson Dental Arts

 General and Cosmetic Dentists located in Hudson, NY

 Many people get concerned when they find out they need a root canal.
 A root canal doesn’t have to be a stressful, uncomfortable experience when you visit the skilled dental team at Hudson Dental Arts.
 You'll be hard-pressed to find a more experienced dental team than Hudson Dental Arts in Hudson, New York.
 The team performs root canal procedures all the time.
 If you have any hesitations about getting a root canal, give the office a call or schedule an appointment online.

-A root canal is a dental treatment that saves and repairs an infected tooth.
-When the inside of your tooth is severely infected or decayed, one of the expert dentists at Hudson Dental Arts extracts any dying or dead tissue and bacteria from the tooth's interior.
+A root canal is a dental procedure intended to remove oral discomfort and restore your tooth.
+One of the skilled dentists at Hudson Dental Arts eliminates the bacteria and any dead or dying tissue from inside your tooth if it becomes severely infected.
 Doing so lets them get rid of your pain and preserve your tooth.

 Tissue and roots inside of your teeth can get infected with bacteria due to injury to the tooth or from a cavity that remains untreated for too long.
-If you don’t get to a dentist in time, the infected tissue can reach the pulp or root of your tooth.
-This can cause a host of other problems if the infection spreads any further, so be sure to seek treatment.
+If you don’t visit the dentist, the infected tissue may spread into the root or pulp of the tooth.
+Be sure to inquire about treatment, because if the infection gets any further, this can induce a host of other problems.

 One of the highly trained dentists at Hudson Dental Arts can usually fix your tooth within one or two visits.
 You may need X-rays taken so that the full extent of the tooth damage can be evaluated before the root canal is performed.